popolo-project/popolo-spec/specs/speech.md

     >e.g. to capture the tone of the speech.

+1. video

+    >e.g. to capture the context of the speech.

 1. the time at which the speech is spoken

     >January 1, 2013 at 12:30pm